THUMBS DOWN PUBLISHERS LIST

 - Archebooks Publishing (Las Vegas, NV)

-- Artemis Publishers Ltd (under common ownership with Pegasus Elliot Mackenzie) (London UK)
+- Artemis Publishers Ltd (under common directorship with Pegasus Elliot Mackenzie) (London UK)

-- Ashwell Publishing, d/b/a Olympia Publishing (under common ownership with Austin Macauley) (London UK)
+- Ashwell Publishing, d/b/a Olympia Publishing (has shared staff with Austin Macauley; contracts are identical) (London UK)

-- Austin Macauley (under common ownership with Ashwell Publishing) (London UK)
+- Austin Macauley (has shared staff with Ashwell Publishing; contracts are identical) (London UK)

 - Oak Tree Press (Taylorville, IL)